ethereum/ethereum-org-website/src/content/glossary/index.md

 ### token standard {#token-standard}

-Introduced by ERC-20 proposal, this provides a standardized contract structure for fungible tokens.
-Tokens from the same contract can be tracked, traded, and are interchangable.
+Introduced by ERC-20 proposal, this provides a standardized [smart contract](#smart-contract) structure for fungible tokens.
+Tokens from the same contract can be tracked, traded, and are interchangable, unlike [NFTs](#nft).

 <a href="/en/developers/docs/standards/tokens/erc-20/">More about ERC-20<Emoji text=":point_right:" size={1} marginLeft={0.75} /></a>